Forth Bridge approach railways: Waverley station

 The primary problem was the marshalling of train portions at Waverley, and passing the trains over the double track either side of the station.
 At that time many long distance trains combined and divided, giving through carriages from many remote places which had to be exchanged to other trains.
 Moreover even local trains conveyed individual vehicles, especially luggage and perishable vans, that had to be transferred to long-distance trains.

 The North British belatedly set about improving and expanding Waverley station.
 This was not easy because of the constrained location in a high amenity area, and hostility to railway encroachment was at a high level.
-Nonetheless, on 5 July 1891 the North British obtained Parliamentary powers to quadruple the line from Corstorphine (that is, Saughton Junction) in the west to Waverley, and from Waverley to Abbeyhill in the east.
+Nonetheless, on 5 July 1891 the North British obtained powers in an act of Parliament to quadruple the line from Corstorphine (that is, Saughton Junction) in the west to Waverley, and from Waverley to Abbeyhill in the east.
 This involved duplicating the three tunnel sections.
 In addition Waverley station itself was much expanded, and when the work was completed in 1900 it covered 23 acres and had nineteen platforms.
 North Bridge was reconstructed and incorporated into the station structure; one-third of the cost was borne by the North British Railway, and the whole scheme at Waverley cost £1.5 million.
 The station was architecturally magnificent, although the baroque stone and joinery work in the booking hall was somewhat oppressive, and the pedestrian access from the street was still narrow and bleak.

 The North British set about building a hotel too; it opened on 15 October 1902.
 Smith and Anderson describe it:

 There was accommodation for 400, including spacious bachelor suites let by the year for "gentlemen residing in the city".
 Ground floor public rooms included the Palm Lounge, Ballroom, Coffee Lounge, Supper Room and Reading Room.
 All were elaborately decorated with mahogany panelling, silk wall hangings, plaster friezes and Renaissance ceilings.
 As a landmark it was superb and on a clear day the tower could be seen from the Forth Bridge approaches with Arthur's Seat as a backdrop.
 It also complemented the monuments of Calton Hill perfectly when viewed along Princes Street.